Ludwig Kaiser: Imperium (2017–2025)

-On the April 8 episode of SmackDown, Barthel debuted under the new ring name Ludwig Kaiser, accompanying his Imperium stablemate Walter (now called Gunther) in a squash match against Joe Alonzo.
+On the 8 April episode of SmackDown, Barthel debuted under the new ring name Ludwig Kaiser, accompanying his Imperium stablemate Walter (now called Gunther) in a squash match against Joe Alonzo.
 His new surname came from Gustl Kaiser, a wrestling promoter during the time when his father was active as a professional wrestler.
-On the May 27 episode of SmackDown, Kaiser had his first match on the main roster, teaming with Gunther to defeat Drew Gulak and Intercontinental Champion Ricochet.
+On the 27 May episode of SmackDown, Kaiser had his first match on the main roster, teaming with Gunther to defeat Drew Gulak and Intercontinental Champion Ricochet.
 A feud with The Brawling Brutes ensued for several months, which also included the return of Aichner (now called Giovanni Vinci) to Imperium and resulted in two Intercontinental Champion matches between Gunther and Sheamus.
 As part of the 2023 WWE Draft, Kaiser and his Imperium stablemates Gunther and Vinci were drafted to the Raw brand.
 On 23 April 2024 episode of Raw, Kaiser attacked Vinci and kicked him out of Imperium after they lost to The New Day.

 On 30 August episode of SmackDown in Berlin, Kaiser answered LA Knight's open challenge for the United States Championship, but lost.
 At Survivor Series on 30 November, he lost a triple threat match for the Intercontinental Championship against Sheamus and Intercontinental Champion Bron Breakker.
 On 1 February 2025, at Royal Rumble, Kaiser entered the eponymous match at #13, but was eliminated by Penta in six seconds.
 On 24 February 2025 episode of Raw, Kaiser won a triple threat match against Penta and Pete Dunne.
-On the 17 March episode of Raw, Kaiser lost a no holds barred match against Penta.
+On 17 March episode of Raw, Kaiser lost a no holds barred match against Penta.
 After this match, Kaiser did not appear on Raw for over three months and Imperium quietly disbanded.